Dianeod/docs-1/docs/ml/nlp/userguide/tensorflow.md

 ## Sentimental Analysis

-Using the same pre built model used in `.nlp.sentiment`, sentences can be scored for their negative, positve and neutral sentiment using tensorflow tokenization.
+Using the same pre built model used by `.nlp.sentiment`, sentences can be scored for their negative, positve and neutral sentiment on data tokenized using tensorflow.

 ### `.nlp.tf.sentiment`